-This vegan lasagna is layered with vegan bolognese, vegan ricotta, a vegan cheese sauce and marinara sauce for a deliciously decadent and extremely satisfying meal!
+This vegan lasagna recipe is seriously decadent.
+Layers of vegan bolognese, vegan ricotta, vegan cheese sauce and marinara sauce make for the most delicious lasagna ever!

 This vegan lasagna recipe is truly decadent.